If you’re looking for tips on how to spend quality time with your child, you’ve come to the right place!

 My daughter has even gone on to selling her crafts at a local fair during the holiday season.

-If you’re kids aren’t into arts and crafts, insert any other hobby here.
+If your kids aren’t into arts and crafts, insert any other hobby here.
 You can play basketball or football, science projects, play instruments or do a puzzle.

 The main thing is that whatever you’re doing, you’re doing it together!